snake-4/Zygisk-Assistant/README.md

 <h3 align="center">Zygisk Assistant</h3>

   <p align="center">
-    A Zygisk module that hides root by unmounting suspicious mounts in user-mode.
+    A Zygisk module that aims to hide the existence root and Zygisk.
     <br />
     <br />
     <a href="https://github.com/snake-4/Zygisk-Assistant/issues">Report Bug</a>